jacksonwalters/zipf/README.md

 DYNAMIC, CONTINUOUS:

-Equations for Q_i(t) become quadratic differential equations.
+Equations for Q_i(t) become a Lotka-Volterra type system of quadratic ODEs.